-For equity securities and derivatives, the contractual cash flows of these instruments do not represent solely payments of principal and interest.
+For equity securities, the contractual cash flows of these instruments do not represent solely payments of principal and interest.
 Consequently, these investments are measured at fair value through profit or loss.

-For cash and cash equivalents, due from brokers and receivables, these assets are held in order to collect the contractual cash flows and the contractual terms of these assets give rise on specified dates to cash flow that are solely payments of principal and interest on the principal amount outstanding.
+For cash and cash equivalents and receivables, these assets are held in order to collect the contractual cash flows.
+The contractual terms of these assets give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 Consequently, these are measured at amortised cost.